Kragujevac building

 Authentic furniture

-The Old Foundry Museum occupies the former Gun Foundry building dating from 1882, and it belongs to the Zastava Arms factory.
-This is the oldest preserved part of the arms factory, the first of its kind in Serbia.
-It was probably designed by a factory engineer who studied in Germany.
-The museum fund holds over 5,500 pieces.
+The Old Foundry Museum occupies the former Gun Foundry building, dating back to 1882, and is part of the Zastava Arms factory.
+This is the oldest preserved section of the arms factory, the first of its kind in Serbia.
+It was likely designed by a factory engineer who had studied in Germany.
+The museum’s collection holds over 5,500 artifacts.

-They say that the first Arsenal was founded in Kragujevac in 1836 that served as a small arms repair facility that soon grew into a factory.
-The Gun Foundry was later built at the same spot.
-This is where the famous Bushing Plant can still be seen, where the first light-bulb in Serbia was used.
+The first Arsenal in Kragujevac Serbia was reportedly founded in 1836 as a small arms repair facility, which soon evolved into a full-fledged factory.
+The Gun Foundry was later constructed on the same site.
+The famous Bushing Plant is still visible here, notable as the location where the first light bulb in Serbia was used.

 Kragujevac-Serbia-Old-Foundry-Glimpses-of-the-World